GavinMendelGleason/blog/entries/graph_schema_design.md

-# Knwolwedge Graph Schema Design Patterns and Principles
+# Knowledge Graph Schema Design Patterns and Principles

 Graphs are extremely expressive, which actually can be a bit of a problem if we create them without a well defined *schema*.
 The schema